WeibelLab-Teaching/CSE_218_118_Fa20_Team_Immersive_Truth/README.md

 **Links to folders in the repository**

-1. server - All server related code is present in the server/ folder.
+1. server - All server related code is present here.
-2. client - All client related code is present in the client/ folder.
+2. client - All client related code is present here.
-3. scenes - This contains all the Blender models that we have exported from the scenes/ folder.
+3. scenes - This contains all the Blender models in different file formats.
-4. images - Contains all the images required to draw up the README file for this project.
+4. images - Contains all the images required to make the README file for this project.

 **Team Members and contribution**